What’s the difference between the best me and my worst me?

 My 2016 self and my 2011 self are worlds apart when it comes to communication.

-I found at least ten typing errors, incomplete thoughts and things that didn’t make sense in each of the blog posts I review.
+I found at least ten typing errors, incomplete thoughts and things that didn’t make sense at each of the blog posts that I reviewed.

-I’ll have to go back and correct each of that.
+I’ll have to go back and correct what I find.

-As I write and revisit an idea, I often discover a better way of saying what I mean because I consistently ask myself “How can I say it better?”
+As I write and revisit an idea, I often discover a better way of saying what I meant because I consistently ask myself the question “How can I say it better?”